dandeashrit/ualbany-demo/docs/info.md

 ## How to test

-Click on the run simulation to check the LED bulb glows when we connect the inputs ui0 and ui1 and when output is connected to EXT 0
+Click on the run simulation to check the LED bulb glows when we connect the inputs IN0 and IN1 and when output is connected to OUT 0

 ## External hardware